Quit fracking our lives to extract data that’s none of your business and that your machines misinterpret. — New Clues, #58

 How long it lasts matters less than what makes it crazy.

-There are three assumptions by frackers that are certifiably nuts, because they are disconnected from reality, which is the marketplace, which is filled with human beings called customers.
+There are three assumptions by frackers that are certifiably nuts, because they are disconnected from reality: the marketplace, which is filled with the human beings called customers.
 You know: us.
 Those assumptions are—